-The legislation also includes specific provisions that exempt unintentional injuries or deaths of unborn children resulting from lifesaving procedures for pregnant mothers or spontaneous miscarriages from criminal liability.
-It repeals certain existing sections of the Penal Code and Civil Practice and Remedies Code that may conflict with these new protections.
+The legislation also includes provisions that clarify that unintentional injuries or deaths of unborn children resulting from lifesaving procedures for pregnant mothers or spontaneous miscarriages are not subject to criminal liability.
+It repeals certain existing laws that may conflict with these new protections.
 The changes will only apply to offenses committed after the bill's effective date, ensuring that prior offenses are governed by the laws in effect at that time.
-The act is set to take effect 91 days after the conclusion of the legislative session.
+The bill is set to take effect 91 days after the conclusion of the legislative session.

 Statutes affected: